Marga López: Biography

 Her debut in Mexican cinema was in the role of a waitress in the film El hijo disobediente, directed by Humberto Gómez Landero, in 1945.
 Later in 1959, she shared the big screen with Rita Macedo in Nazarín a film by Luis Buñuel.
 She appeared in more than 80 movies in the Golden Age of Mexican cinema, sharing credits with Pedro Infante, Luis Aguilar, Ernesto Alonso, Tin Tan and Amparo Rivelles.
 She also appeared in many telenovelas, her last one being Bajo la misma piel.

-In 2004 she was present at The Chamizal Independent Film Festival (Fourth Chamizal Independent Film Festival), in El Paso, Texas and in Ciudad Juárez, Chihuahua.
-A lifetime of hard work, international recognition and many acting achievements, her most notably are Salón México and Nazarín (1958), co-starring with Ignacio López Tarso.
+In 2004 she attended the Chamizal Independent Film Festival, in El Paso, Texas and in Ciudad Juárez, Chihuahua.
+Among her film roles, she is known for appearances in Salón México (1949) and Nazarín (1959), co-starring with Ignacio López Tarso.